 Final Thoughts On MYX

-I think that MYX is an awesome bike!
+I think that MYX II is an awesome bike!
 It’s got all the tech and features of the Stryde and Echelon and then some, for almost $1000 less.
-There is no shortage of classes to choose from in the library, even though there are no live classes yet.
+There is no shortage of classes to choose from in the library, now including live, interactive classes!

 This bike is the perfect solution for the person who wants to get their spin and workout on whenever they want and not worry about tuning into live workouts or stressing over their position on the leaderboard.
 This is a more “go at your own pace” type of workout that allows you to progress and push yourself when you’re ready.

 The Stryde Bike is one of the newest connected bikes to hit the scene and give MYX and Echelon a run for their money.
 The overall cost is slightly higher, but the membership cost is lower.
 In addition, it also comes equipped with magnetic resistance (0-100 levels), which is featured on most higher quality indoor bikes.

 The concept that helps Stryde stand apart from its competitors is the fact that they partner with a network of streaming training classes from a range of elite fitness studios across the country.
 This allows them to deliver a range of high quality, high-level classes and training to its users.
 Additionally, the touchscreen runs an unlocked Android platform which allows users to browse the web and stream programming of their choosing (yes, you can even use Peloton's app and access their classes!).

 Stryde allows users to choose their own type of motivation, whether that be live classes competing against the leaderboard or on demand classes led by expert trainers.
 The bike comes with no extra equipment and there is no dedicated programming for other class modalities like cardio, strength, HIIT, yoga, etc. However, you could easily use your favorite app thanks to the unlocked feature.
 Keep in mind that this may add to the overall monthly cost.